cyberbotics/epuck_ros2/installation/cross_compile/README.md

 ```

 > Flag `--packages-up-to ros2topic` will compile `ros2topic` and all it's recursive dependencies.
-Also, note that it can happen you need to run the command twice to compile `fastrtps` package.
+Also, note that it can happen that you need to run the command twice to compile `fastrtps` package.

 ## Using the Cross-Compiled ROS2 on your Raspberry Pi